Ball Lenses

 The numerical aperture of a lens depends on the size of the lens (D), the refractive index (n), and the diameter of the source.

-Examples of Ball Lenses in Fiber Optics
+Examples in Fiber Optics

 Ball lenses are a great choice when you want fiber to fiber coupling; coupling light from one fiber optic to another fiber optic that has a very similar numerical aperture.
 Use two identical ball lenses, and place them at BFL (back focal length) from the fibers.